The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Howard Wang is a Plastic Surgeon in Cleveland, Ohio.
+Howard Wang is a Plastic Surgeon practicing medicine in Cleveland, Ohio.
 Dr. Wang is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Autosomal Cleft Palate, Polydactyly, Hypoplasia of the Tibia with Polydactyly, Velopharyngeal Insufficiency, and Osteotomy.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Cleft Palate, Polydactyly, Hypoplasia of the Tibia with Polydactyly, Velopharyngeal Insufficiency, and Osteotomy.

 Experienced in Preaxial Polydactyly Type 1